-To achieve the characteristic theme of the doctoral thesis, I used various materials and working methods because I had different studies in research.
+For the realization of the doctoral thesis I used various materials and working methods, corresponding to different studies in research.

-1. Thus, a number of 65 observation sheets of patients diagnosed with different forms of "candidosis" and a number of 40 observation sheets of patients diagnosed with different forms were selected for the comparative statistical study regarding candida/mycoses of "other mycoses".
+4.1.
+Epidemiological study - A number of 65 observation sheets of patients diagnosed with different forms of "candidosis" and a number of 40 observation sheets of patients diagnosed with different forms of "other mycoses".

 The main passport data were entered into an SPSS 23 statistical program, obtaining comparative graphs related to living conditions (rural/urban), sex, age, biochemical and hematological investigations.

+4.2.
+Evaluation of the antifungal efficiency of some natural extracts and some natural/synthetic compounds

-2. Another study was conducted to treat mycoses such as Candidiasis and Aspergillosis.
-To determine the action of plant extracts on mycelial cultures, we conducted experimental studies using plant extracts (oils and tinctures).
+A study was conducted to determine the action of plant extracts on mycelial cultures of fungi such as Candida albicans and Aspergillus.

+We have conducted experimental studies using plant extracts (oils and tinctures).

-- I took samples from a person who had cellular debris with Aspergillus (at the auricular pavilions), after which I mixed them with certain dilutions of essential oils or tinctures and applied them to Petri dishes with Saboraud culture medium.
-We placed these plates in a thermostat at a temperature of 37 °C for 24 h.
+I took samples from a person who had Aspergillus cellular detritus (at the auricles), then mixed them with certain dilutions of essential oils or tinctures and applied them to Petri dishes with Saboraud culture medium.
+I placed these plates in a thermostat at 37°C for 24 h.

-- The substances were applied to cultures of Candida/and Aspergillus ear mold cultures (taken from the auricular pavilions).
-The plates were incubated for 24 h at the thermostat (Moroianu et al, 2019).
+The substances were applied to cultures of Candida and cultures of Aspergillus (taken from the pinnae).

+The plates were incubated for 24 h at the thermostat (Moroianu et al., 2019).

 The substances used in the study had concentrations of 10% and 20%.

-3. Another research study sought to highlight the antifungal action of some natural substances on Candida albicans cultures.
-The observations were made using different concentrations of the substances that acted under constant temperature conditions and different time intervals; we researched the inhibition of candida development by using essential oils such as: tea tree, oregano, black cumin, coriander, etc., marigold tincture and a graviola capsule over a period of 48 hours; for the 72 h I used essential oils, namely: sage, mint, geranium, aloe vera, thyme, tinctures (such as: calendula tincture, propolis, plantain and chamomile), graviola capsules, colloidal solutions (of ions of Ag super concentrated, of Au and Ag ions), Apa Doamnei, Bitter (from 50 plants with ganoderma, respectively Swedish drops), apple vinegar and wine vinegar 9% concentration.
+A research study sought to highlight the antifungal action of some natural substances on Candida albicans cultures.
+The observations were made using different concentrations of the substances, which acted under constant temperature conditions.
+At different time intervals, we investigated the inhibition of candida development, by using essential oils such as: tea tree (Malaleuca alternifolia), oregano (Origanum Vulgare), black cumin (Bunium Persicum), coriander (Coriandrum Sativum), etc., marigold tincture (Calendulae Officinalis) and a capsule of graviola (Annona Muricata), over a period of 48 h; for 72 hours I used essential oils, namely: sage (Salvia Officinalis), mint (Folium menthae/Mentha piperita), geranium (Geranium Cinereum), aloe (Aloe Vera), thyme (Satureja Hortensis), tincture of propolis, tincture of plantain (Plantago Major), chamomile tincture (Flores Chamomillae), colloidal solutions (of super-concentrated Ag ions, of Au and Ag ions), Apa Doamnei, Bitter (from 50 plants with Ganoderma - Ganoderma Lucidum-, respectively drops Swedish), apple cider vinegar and wine vinegar 9% concentration.

-4. In another study we used natural and chemical substances.
-We used the Sabouraud standard culture medium, on which we seeded samples of Candida albicans, from a calibrated assortment (Moroianu O-N et al, 2018), called ATCC.
-We introduced the plates to the thermostat, at the standard temperature of 37°C (Buiuc D., Neguț, M., 2008).
+In one study we used natural and chemical substances.

+We used the Sabouraud standard culture medium, on which we seeded samples of Candida albicans, from a calibrated assortment (Moroianu O-N et al., 2018), called ATCC.
+We put the plates in the thermostat, at the standard temperature of 37°C (Buiuc D., Neguț, M., 2008).

-I used for the 4 day experiment:
+I used for the experiment:

 - a.
 Apple cider, apple cider vinegar, iodized salt and citric acid. - b.
-2 sodium bicarbonate solutions and iodine tincture - c.
-Acetic acid samples: I. 1 ml acetic acid + 5 ml SF - II.
-2 ml acetic acid + 5 ml SF - III.
-3 ml acetic acid + 5 ml SF - IV.
-4 ml acetic acid + 5 ml SF - d.
-Magnesium oil, wormwood oil, Siberian cedar oil, cedar oil - 200μl (substance); I added 800 μl physiological serum.
+Two solutions: sodium bicarbonate and iodine tincture

+- c.
+Acetic acid samples:

+- I. 1 ml acetic acid + 5 ml SF

+- II.
+2 ml acetic acid + 5 ml SF

+- III.
+3 ml acetic acid + 5 ml SF

+- IV.
+4 ml acetic acid + 5 ml SF

+- d.
+Magnesium oil, wormwood oil, Siberian cedar oil, cedar oil - 200 μ l (substance); I added 800 μ l physiological serum.

-e.
-Ginger oil, lemon oil, frankincense oil, neem oil.
+- e.
+Ginger oil (Zingiber officinale), lemon oil (Citrus limon), frankincense oil (Thymanea), neem oil (Azadirachta indica).

 The chemical compounds that were analyzed in the study were prepared in different dilutions.

-We then analyzed the size of the diameter of the zones of inhibition and lysis of the mycelial colonies at different time intervals (at 24 hours, 48 hours, 72 hours (Moroianu O-N et al, 2018) and at, 96 h).
+We then analyzed the size of the diameter of the zones of inhibition and lysis of mycelial colonies at different time intervals (at 24 hours, 48 hours, 72 hours (Moroianu O-N et al., 2018) and at, 96 h).